Nathan Baskind: Reburial ceremony and legacy

 On June 23, 2024, 80 years to the day after his death, Baskind was reburied at the Normandy American Cemetery in Colleville-sur-Mer, under a headstone marked with the Star of David.
 His reburial was one of the rare new interments at the cemetery and the first conducted in accordance with Jewish traditions.

 The ceremony was attended by military officials, dignitaries, and Baskind's family.
 A rosette was placed next to Baskind's name on the memorial wall of the cemetery to indicate he was no longer missing.
 This was the first time in the cemetery’s history that next of kin, Samantha Baskind, rather than cemetery staff, placed the rosette next to a fallen soldier’s name.

 Transfer of the remains of 1Lt.
 Baskind to the 21st TSC mortuary affairs team by the German War Graves Commission on May 28, 2024 during a ceremony at Landstuhl Regional Medical Center, Germany.

 Word of his rescue from obscurity spread.
 In the village in which 1Lt.
 Baskind was ambushed just outside of Cherbourg, a memorial plaque has been placed recounting the story of his wounding, death and discovery, and a similar memorial was unveiled in New Castle, Pennsylvania, the city where Baskind had worked until he entered the Army.
 The German War Graves Commission is developing a memorial and interactive education site at the Marigny German War Cemetery, commemorating the life, sacrifice and saga of 1Lt.
 Nathan Baskind.

-June 5th, 2025, General Dirk fulfilled a commitment to honor 1st Lt.
+June 5, 2025, General Dirk fulfilled a commitment to honor 1st Lt.
 Nathan B. Baskind at the Marigny German War Cemetery.
-The German War Graves Commission installed a spectacular interactive knowledge board about many of the soldiers buried in this WWII German war cemetery, including the story of Nathan B. Baskind.

-More significantly, they created a small designated theater with a gorgeous movie about Nathan Baskind including and especially his Jewish roots.
+The German War Graves Commission installed an interactive knowledge board about many of the soldiers buried in this WWII German war cemetery, including the story of Nathan B. Baskind.
+More significantly, they created a small designated theater with a movie about Nathan Baskind including and especially his Jewish roots.